-[NOTE: I no longer teach children, but I definitely have some advice for those of you who have children who have shown an interest in playing!]
+[NOTE: I no longer teach children under the age of 15, but I definitely have some advice for those of you who have children who have shown an interest in playing!]

 Teaching kids to play guitar is a whole different experience from teaching adults.
 Over the years I’ve taught many children, with varied results!
 One thing you have to keep in mind with children is the fact that they have shorter attention spans .
 I tend to take little breaks from playing with them to ask them questions, just so they don’t get too frustrated or restless.
 Then we get back to the music.
 On the other hand, kids are little learning sponges and they don’t tend to be as hard on themselves or have the higher expectations of themselves that adults do.